microsoft/azure-ai-foundry-whatsapp-bot/README.md

 # Azure AI Foundry Whatsapp Bot

 ## Overview
-This GitHub repository walks you through creating a WhatsApp Bot built with Azure Functions and Azure AI Foundry with Azure OpenAI Whsiper model, using Python.
+This GitHub repository walks you through creating a WhatsApp Bot built with Azure Functions and Azure AI Foundry with Azure OpenAI Whisper model, using Python.

 ## Architecture